HH197/Deep-Generative-Modeling-and-Probabilistic-Dimension-Reduction/README.md

 Here, I have re-engineered the implementation of the [scVI](https://www.nature.com/articles/s41592-018-0229-2) tool, developed at the University of Berkeley, using [Pyro](https://pyro.ai/), [PyTorch Lightning](https://www.pytorchlightning.ai/), and Pytorch resulted in fewer lines of code, more efficiency, and reliability. scVI is a general dimension reduction and data imputation tool which can be trained efficiently for large datasets.

 ## scVI
-scVI is a variational autoencoder with latent variables specified by normal distributions and generates estimations of the Zero-Inflated Negative Binomial (ZINB) distribution parameters through a nonlinear transformation of data.
+scVI is a variational autoencoder with latent variables specified by Normal distribution and generates estimations of the Zero-Inflated Negative Binomial (ZINB) distribution parameters through a nonlinear transformation of data.
 Lopez *et al.* showed that scVI captures meaningful biological information through nonlinear transformation and is scalable from tens of thousands of cells to a million.

 In the scVI, $Y_{ij}$, the expression count of gene $j$ in sample $i$ of matrix $Y$, is modeled as a random variable following the ZINB distribution.
 The ZINB distribution is as follows: